 With Suddenlink, you can expect to be treated as a person rather than a number.
 The ISP wants communication to be easy and painless, so it has provided a multitude of communication methods for its customers to utilize.
 You can reach Suddenlink’s support center by telephone, email, and online chat.

-Windstream receives a solid score in this area, perhaps because of its 24/7 technical support and multiple communication channels.
-The ISP makes it easy to contact it, employing telephone, email, and a virtual agent named “Wendy.”
+Windstream is easy to contact, employing telephone, email, and a virtual agent named “Wendy.”
 Reach out to Wendy with your questions and concerns whenever you have them—she’s always available to answer.

 Advantages & Disadvantages